transparency-dev/trillian-tessera/storage/mysql/README.md

 ### Constructing the Storage Object

-Here is an example code snippet to initialise the MySQL storage in Trillian Tessera.
+Here is an example code snippet to initialise the MySQL storage in Tessera.

 ```go
 import (